rusye/js30dayschallenge/README.md

 # 05 - Flex Panel Gallery

 This was an awesome reminder about how flexbox works and the capabilities of it.
 I've used flexbox in the past and remember the struggle when I was first learning to use it and the resources I would keep referencing for it.

+# 06 - Type Ahead

+This was one was interesting because it actually showed me how to use key presses to update the search results immediatly.
+It was interesting to see the way I could use regex to highlight the search terms in the results.